Volunteering in Costa Rica

 This tour of the Rincón de la Vieja forest is an idyllic hike past waterfalls and pools of bright blue water.
 It begins with a drive through the fields of Guanacaste, and then the landscape will suddenly transform into a lush forest.

 Ascend to the top of the Monteverde Cloud Forest on this tree climbing adventure.
-Ficus trees have a hollow trunk, forming a tube with natural footholds for you to climb.
+Ficus trees (or fig trees) have a hollow trunk, forming a tube with natural footholds for you to climb.
 Once you reach the top, you can step out onto a viewing platform for an unforgettable view of the surrounding forest.

 For the finest, most unobstructed views of the Arenal Volcano and Lake, ride the Sky Tram up to the area's best observation deck.
 You'll then ride a series of 8 zip-lines to the base of the mountain.